 Once you collect the user data for at least a month, calculate your current cart abandonment rate.

 Formula to help you count cart abandonment in you online store

 A — the number of customers reaching your checkout page.

 B — the number of people opening your ‘Thank you’ page.

 If it is hovering around 68%, while this seems like a lot, you’re on a level with most other online retailers.
 If it’s less, then congratulations!
 You are doing better than average.

 In any case, there is always room for improvement.
 Let’s see what you can do to make more potential sales.

-How Can I Improve My Shopping Cart Abandonment and Conversion Rates?
+III.
+How to Improve Shopping Cart Abandonment Rates

 The very first thing you can do to improve your shopping cart abandonment and conversion rates is to start sending abandoned cart email reminders.

 In X-Cart, there are a few apps tailored specifically for that purpose.
 They will automatically email registered and “guest” customers to remind them of items pending in their shopping carts.
 Some modules have such advanced options as including customer discounts and special offers into your abandoned cart emails.